 Plastic watering cans are lighter than metal cans.
 Also, cans with long spout can be tricky to control as you can’t see where the water is in the spout.

 A lot of plants available today are sold in standard plastic pots.
-There are plant owners who prefer to replace these pots before adding them to their indoor garden.
+Plant owners prefer to replace these indoor pots with reusable pots before adding them to their indoor garden.
+They even make biodegradable pots for your own herb garden or plants.

-There are different pots to choose from, ranging from different materials, sizes, types, and colors.
-The purpose of these containers is to hold the right amount of growing medium for a plant and to give them room for their roots to expand.
-The container should match the size of the plant: Small plants should be in smaller containers while large plants should be in larger ones.
+There are different pots to choose from, ranging from different materials, different sizes, types, and colors.
+The purpose of these containers is to hold the right amount of growing medium for a plant and give them grow room for their roots to expand.
+The container should match the size of the plant: Small plants should be in smaller containers so they don’t have too much space, while large plants should be in larger ones.
+They also make a great gift.

 The best plant containers should have holes in the bottom for excess water to drain.
-If water collects at the bottom of the pot, it can cause the root to rot and will eventually kill the plant.
-But, with holes, the pot should have a plastic or a clay saucer underneath to prevent water from spilling onto your furniture, floor, or carpets.
+If water collects at the bottom of the pot, it can cause root rot and eventually kill the plant.
+But, with drainage holes, the pot should have a plastic or a clay drainage saucer or drip trays underneath to prevent the water level from spilling onto your furniture, floor, or carpets and give good drainage.

 If you are growing different types of indoor plants, using plant labels is a must.
-Plant labels is a must if you are growing food or herbs and learning to identify plants or to save seeds.
+Plant labels and plant markers are a must if you are growing your own food or fresh herbs and learning to identify plants or to save seeds they even make bamboo markers.

 Right now on my front porch I have Lettuce, Radishes, Collard Greens, Brussels Sprouts, and cabbage growing and I can identify a few, but, the others are too small to identify right now – I forgot to label a few so I’ll have to wait to figure it out… :/

 Plant labels may be plastic, painted, or sealed surfaces, clay, tiles, concrete, stainless glass, painted rocks, Popsicle sticks, or laminated labels.
-There are also blackboard paint and chalk that are cheaper, long lasting, and can be easily change, especially if you are planting different types of herbs and vegetables each season.
+There are also blackboard paint and chalk that are cheaper, long lasting, and can be easily changed, especially if you are planting different types of homegrown herbs and vegetables each growing season.

 You might also like: Indoor Gardening Ideas For Vegetables And Herbs!
 No Backyard, No Problem!